jvcameros/Mobility-Aware-Federated-Orchestration-for-Predictive-QoS-in-Edge-Computing/kubernetes-setup/README-Kubernetes-Setup.md

 1. Ensure that the required **OpenStack connections** are in place.
 2. Define the **Kubernetes context** correctly.

+**⚠️ Note for Replication:**
+To replicate this scenario in your own environment, you must **redefine the Kubernetes manifests** to reference your **personal Docker images**.
+This ensures that the deployment uses the correct container images built under your account.

 An extensive guide on configuring access for multiple clusters can be found here:
 [Kubernetes: Configure access to multiple clusters](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters)